 Excessive coffee drinking is also a known factor for losing the body’s ability to absorb nutrients from food.
 Caffeine tampers with the chemicals in the brain that are responsible for helping us feel calm and peaceful.

-Using too much coffee, not only deprive teenagers of using these chemicals but, caffeine is making the teenager anxious and agitated.
 However, drinking coffee in moderation is not a problem and can have plenty of health benefits.

 Coffee is the world’s favourite hot drink, with an estimated 2.25 billion cups consumed every day globally.
 The famous French writer Voltaire is renowned for drinking up to 50 cups of coffee every day and lived until the age of 83.

 If you are a teenager, there is no harm in sticking to only one cup of coffee in 24 hours.
 Make sure you don’t consume any other beverages that contain caffeine when you are on coffee (for example sodas and sports drinks).